yiisoft/yii2/docs/guide/start-databases.md

 ======================

-This section will describe how to create a new page that displays country data fetched from from a database table named `country`.
+This section will describe how to create a new page that displays country data fetched from a database table named `country`.
 To achieve this goal, you will configure a database connection, create an [Active Record](db-active-record.md) class, and define an [action](structure-controllers.md), and create a [view](structure-views.md).